Ambrosetti-Prodi type results for Dirichlet problems of fractional Laplacian-like operators: Abstract

 \section{Abstract}

-We establish Ambrosetti--Prodi type results for nonlinear Dirichlet problems for the fractional Laplace operator.
+We establish Ambrosetti--Prodi type results for viscosity and classical solutions of nonlinear Dirichlet problems for the fractional Laplace and comparable operators.
 In the choice of nonlinearities we consider semi-linear and super-linear growth cases separately.
-Our techniques use a combination of analytic and probabilistic tools.
+We develop a new technique using a functional integration-based approach, which is more robust in the non-local context than a purely analytic treatment.